• Wed. Mar 12th, 2025

 PAPHOS ANNUAL FESTIVALS

-As anticipation for the first-ever Paphos International Street Festival grew, I decided that I just had to visit and witness the event for myself.
-Cyprus is synonomous for its annual festivals and this event, which is to celebrate culture, art, and community during the final week in August, is to be no different.
-Organisers are offering a star-studded line up of internationally renowned street performers from all over the world.
-I visited on the first day of the event, as I wanted to experience the grand parade, which was going to feature all of these performers.
-I took the intercity bus straight into Paphos and then followed the crowds on foot the rest of the way.
+As anticipation for the first-ever Paphos International Street Festival grew, I decided I just had to visit and witness the event myself.
+Cyprus is synonymous with its annual festivals, and this event celebrates culture, art, and community during the final week in August.
+Organisers pride themselves on offering a star-studded line-up of internationally renowned street performers from all over the world.
+I visited on the first day of the event as I wanted to experience the grand parade that features all of these performers.

 FOLLOWING THE CROWDS